Review: DCS MiG-21Bis Fishbed-N by Leatherneck Simulations

 Now, onto the armament!

-Your internal cannon, even with its limited ammunition, is more than capable of dealing with aerial and lightly armored ground targets.
+Your internal cannon, even with its limited ammunition, it is more than capable of dealing with aerial and lightly armored ground targets.
 You will learn how to love this thing!

 AIR TO AIR MISSILES